axelchalon/axelchalon.github.io/0-book-review/_posts/2025-07-03-skin-in-the-game-summary.md

 ^
 - **Ergodicity** (whether your average over time matches the average of all people at a given moment — whether time average and group average are the same).
 	- Ergodicity experiment: **living the distribution of the world's wealth classes over the course of your life.** "Each of us would spend a proportion of time in the economic conditions of the entire cross-section: out of, say, a century, an average of 60 years in the lower middle class, 10 years in the upper middle class, 20 years in the blue collar class, and perhaps one single year in the one percent" => Spending a certain amount of time homeless.
 Getting a broad picture of life.
-		- "The intelligentsia deals with **the poor as a construct — one they created**.
+		- <a name="^bien-pensant"></a>"The intelligentsia deals with **the poor as a construct — one they created**.
 I have yet to see a bien-pensant Cambridge don hanging out with Pakistani cab drivers or lifting weights with cockney speakers."
 	- Non-ergodicity.
 If there is a benefit of ruin, cost-benefit analyses are no longer possible. (e.g. 6 people playing Russian Roulette once for 1 million dollar (="830k€ average return") doesn't translate to a single person playing Russian Roulette 6 times.)
 		- **Mediocristan vs Extremistan**: small risks that moderately affect the person; vs small risks that catastrophically affect the individual (and/or the whole system).
 ^